-The FullStoryBot is an essential part of the recording and playback features provided by FullStory.
+The FullStoryBot is an essential part of the data capture and playback features provided by FullStory.

 What does it do?